 Simple bone broth recipe for dogs

 Store brought bone broth for dogs is convenient, but why buy when you can make it at home?
 It is easy to make, cheaper and nutritious and your pet will thank you for it.
 Here is a super simple bone broth recipe for dogs and cats that yields about 5 cups of bone broth:

 - 1 lbs chicken bones (feet, neck, back bones give a gelled broth).
 Try to use organic, grass fed chicken.

 - Leftover organic vegetables, like apples, carrots, lettuce, broccoli etc. (optional)

 - 1 tbsp raw, unfiltered apple cider vinegar with mother

 - 6 cups water

-Combine all ingredients in a slow cooker and simmer on low for 24 hours!
-That’s right-24 hours!
-Strain all solids, mashing them to extract all the marrow and calcium-and refrigerate for 6-8 hours before serving.
+Combine all the ingredients in a slow cooker and simmer on low for 24 hours.
+That’s right – 24 hours.
+Strain all solids, mashing them to extract all the marrow and calcium, and then refrigerate for 6-8 hours before serving.
 You can freeze the extra portions for up to 3 months.
 Alternatively, refrigerate and use within 4 days.
 In the above recipe, you can add a variety of bones from different animals too.